Miss World Vietnam 2025

 Miss World Vietnam 2025 (Vietnamese: Hoa hậu Thế giới Việt Nam 2025) was the 4th edition of the Miss World Vietnam pageant.
+It was held at Military Zone 7 Stadium, Ho Chi Minh City, Vietnam, on March 29, 2026.

+Huỳnh Trần Ý Nhi crowned her successor Phan Phương Oanh at the end of the event.
+The winner will represent her country at Miss World 2027 next year.

 History

 In August 2025, the pageant organizers decided to send Lê Nguyễn Bảo Ngọc to participate in the 73rd Miss World.
-Meanwhile, the Miss World Vietnam 2025 pageant will still be held and the winner will participate in the 74th Miss World.
+Meanwhile, the Miss World Vietnam 2026 pageant will still be held and the winner will participate in the 74th Miss World.

-In October 20, 2025, on the occasion of Vietnamese Women's Day, the contest announced the official schedule.
+On October 20, 2025, on the occasion of Vietnamese Women's Day, the contest announced the official schedule.